 Those who are interested should not miss this opportunity and should get in touch with the Sanskriti Kendra ASAP.
 It also keeps a number of books and documentaries based on various art forms of India which serve as a brilliant resource centre for all artists.

-Hence, not only you, but your children will find this place amazing, with a lot to learn and play with.
+Hence, not only you but your children will find this place amazing, with a lot to learn and play with.
 The place is closed amidst the lockdown but you can always get to know more about your city now that you have all the time in the world.

 Where | Sanskriti Kendra Complex - Anandgram, Mehrauli Gurgaon Road